serhii-yatskovskyi/domain-model/README.md

 # Domain Model

-A lightweight library that helps to organize a code according to the Domain Model architecture.
+A lightweight library that helps to organize code according to the Domain Model architecture.

 ## Publishing Domain and Integration Events